Methadone is not to be prescribed for or supplied to patients in the ED

 - All patients should promptly receive appropriate analgesia to relieve their pain

-- Opiates should be used, if necessary, to relieve symptoms of physically painful conditions (e.g. limb fractures) irrespective of whether the patient has a history of dependence or not
+- Opiates should be used, if necessary, to relieve symptoms of physically painful conditions (e.g. fractures) irrespective of whether the patient has a history of dependence or not

 Please remember that